 Contract Overview Credit Default Swap.
-An agreement to buy or sell protection on a basket comprised

-contract overview of a number of sovereign issues domiciled in Asia, EEMEA (Eastern Europe, Middle

-East, Africa), and Latin America with credit ratings below "BBB-" or "Baa3" that

-trade in the CDS market.

-Ticker CDX EM HY CDSI [series number] [tenor]

-Index CDX Emerging Markets High Yield; all series

-Index Type Corporate; Untranched

-Index Version Current version

-Index Term Value Same as Tenor

-Index Factor Current factor

-Currency USD

-Quoting Convention Price

-Minimum Increment Order Book: \$0.0025

-Trading Protocols other than Order Book: As agreed by counterparties

-Minimum Size Order Book: \$1,000,000

-Trading Protocols other than Order Book: As agreed by counterparties

-Trading Conventions Buy = Buy Protection, the buyer of protection pays a premium to the seller in case

-of a credit event occurring.

-Call - Call Drataction the caller of protection receives the promium nauments from

-Sell = Sell Protection, the seller of protection receives the premium payments from the protection buyer.
-The seller owns the credit risk of the instrument.

-Swap Tenor Any

-Effective Date The date on which parties begin calculating accrued obligations such as fixed

-Effective Date payments.
-Also known as the start date of the swap.

-Maturity Date/Expiration Date The final date on which the obligations no longer accrue and the final payment

-, , , occurs.

-Delivery Type Cash

-Settlement Contingent payment - Payments related to credit event settlement will be

-determined pursuant to the 2014 ISDA Credit Derivatives Definitions, as published

-by the International Swaps and Derivatives Association, Inc.

-Fixed Overstants each assuments.
-Deflected in basic animals and acid by the

-Fixed Quarterly cash payments - Reflected in basis points and paid by the protection buyer to the protection seller.

-protection buyer to the protection seller.

-Upfront fee payment - The upfront fee is a portion of the payments, expressed in

-percentage points of the notional, which is present valued and paid immediately to

-the seller.

-Settlement Date Same as Expiration Date

-Settlement Currency USD

-"Made Available to Trade" None

-Determination

-Mandatory Clearing None

-Determination

-Trading Hours 00:01 -24:00 Sunday-Friday; Eastern Time

-Settlement Procedure Bilateral

-Clearing House Bilateral Block Size As set forth in Part 43 of the CFTC Regulations Speculative Limits As set forth in Part 150 of the CFTC Regulations Reportable Levels As set forth in CFTC Regulation 15.03
+An agreement to buy or sell protection on a basket of North American based entities with a BB credit rating based upon an agreed upon notional amount.
+Ticker CDX HYBB CDSI [series number] [tenor] Index CDX.NA.HY.BB: Series 33 to current series ilidex CDA.IVA.ITI.BB.
+Series 33 to current series Index Type Corporate; Untranched Index Version Current version Index Term Value Same as Tenor Index Factor Current factor Currency USD Quoting Convention Price and/or upfront payment.
+Quoting convention The diayor apriorit payment.
+Minimum Increment CLOB: \$0.0025 Trading Protocols other than CLOB: As agreed by counterparties Minimum Size CLOB: \$1,000,000 Trading Protocols other than CLOB: As agreed by counterparties Trading Conventions Buy = Buy Protection Sell = Sell Protection Swap Tenor Any Effective Date Unadjusted date at which obligations under the swap come into effect.
+Maturity Date/Expiration Date Unadjusted date at which obligations under the swap stop being effective.
+Settlement Method Financially settled Settlement Continuous none Dominious related to another softlement will be determined Settlement Contingent payment: Payments related to credit event settlement will be determined pursuant to the 2009 ISDA Credit Derivatives Determination Committees and Auction Settlement Supplement (i.e. , the Big Bang Protocol).
+Fixed Quarterly cash payments: Reflected in basis points and paid by the protection buyer to the protection seller. · Upfront fee payment: The upfront fee is a portion of the payments, expressed in percentage points of the notional, which is present valued and paid immediately to the seller.
+Final Contractual Settlement Same as Expiration Date, unless there is a Credit Event.
+If there is Credit Event, the final Contractual Date Settlement Date is determined by Credit Event Rules.
+Settlement Currency USD "Made Available to Trade" None Determination None Mandatory Clearing None Determination NOTE Determination Trading Hours 00:01 -24:00 Sunday-Friday; Eastern Time Settlement Procedure As determined by the Clearing House or Bilateral , , Clearing House ICE Clear Credit LLC; LCH.Clearnet SA.
+Block Size As set forth in Part 43 of the CFTC Regulations Speculative Limits As set in Part 150 of the CFTC Regulations Reportable Levels As set in the CFTC Regulation 15.03